NethServer/ns8-mail/README.md

 ## Services

-1. Dovecot -- See dovecot/README.md
+1. Dovecot -- `dovecot.service`.
+See also dovecot/README.md
-2. Postfix -- See postfix/README.md
+2. Postfix -- `postfix.service`.
+See also postfix/README.md
 3. Rspamd -- N/A
+4. Diffie-Hellman group generator `dhgen.service`.
+Starts at module boot, then every 15 days.
+See also `dhgen.timer`.

+## Commands

+- `install-certificate` installs the TLS certificate and DH group in the given service container.

 ## Uninstall